clairetsoi1129/mars-rover/README.md

 ## Approaches
 1. Implement simple logic by getting Input from files
 2. Add boundary check
-3. Implement logic by getting user input
+3. Implement logic by getting keyboard input
-4. Implement GUI in swing
+4. Implement GUI in swing and logic
 5. Validate user input
 6. Add obstacle to block the way of rover
 7. Add sample for rover to collect